-This Framework Guideline applies to all existing capacity as calculated by transmission system operators, including capacity being made available by capacity increase via enhanced capacity calculation, oversubscription and capacity surrendered by shippers.
-It also applies to all capacity under existing capacity contracts after they expire.
-It does not directly apply to new capacity allocated via open season, apart from capacity which remains unsold after it has been initially offered via an open season procedure.
-It is recommended that processes for determining incremental capacity, i.e. capacity to be made available above the prevailing level of existing technical capacity, are consistent with the provisions of this Framework Guideline.
+These Framework Guidelines, and the network code(s) developed on their basis, shall apply to all existing capacity as calculated by Transmission System Operators, including capacity being made available by capacity increase via enhanced capacity calculation, oversubscription and capacity surrendered by shippers.
+It also applies to all capacity under existing capacity contracts after they expire, as well as to capacity acquired by shippers and sold on booking platforms, as described in paragraph 3.3.
+It does not directly apply to new capacity allocated via open season procedures, apart from capacity which remains unsold after it has been initially offered via an open season procedure.
+It is recommended that processes for determining incremental capacity, i.e. capacity to be made available above the prevailing level of existing technical capacity, are consistent with the provisions of these Framework Guidelines.